emerald-dao/beginner-cadence-course/README.md

 ## 🇺🇸 Multilingual Support

-This course is currently available in English (README.md), Chinese (README_ZH.md), and Russian (README_RU.md).
+This course is currently available in English (README.md), Chinese (README_ZH.md), Spanish (README_ES.md), and Russian (README_RU.md).
 Under each day of content, you will see a matching README file for your language of choice.

 ## 🚗 When can I start?